-I have the right to be informed about the stored personal data concerning my child (Art.
+I have the right to be informed about the stored personal data concerning myself (Art.
 15 DS-GVO).
-If I discover that incorrect personal data of my child are being processed, I can demand correction (Art.
+If I discover that incorrect personal data of me is being processed, I can demand correction (Art.
 16 DS-GVO).

-I have the right to demand the deletion of my child's personal data if certain reasons for deletion exist.
+I have the right to demand the deletion of personal data if certain reasons for deletion exist.
 This is the case, for example, if the personal data are no longer necessary for the purpose for which they were originally collected or processed, or if I revoke my consent and there is no other legal basis for the processing (Art.
+17

-17 DS-GVO).
-Furthermore, I have the right to limit the processing of my child's personal data (Art.
+DS-GVO).
+Furthermore, I have the right to limit the processing of my personal data (Art.
 18 DS-GVO), to data transferability (Art.
 20 DS-GVO) and a general right of objection (Art.
 21 DS-GVO).